godotengine/godot-docs/classes/class_animatedtexture.rst

 AnimatedTexture
 ===============

-**Deprecated:** This class may be changed or removed in future versions.
+**Deprecated:** This class does not work properly in current versions and may be removed in the future.
+There is currently no equivalent workaround.

 **Inherits:** :ref:`Texture2D<class_Texture2D>` **<** :ref:`Texture<class_Texture>` **<** :ref:`Resource<class_Resource>` **<** :ref:`RefCounted<class_RefCounted>` **<** :ref:`Object<class_Object>`